Research

 One type of machine that shows up a lot in my research is called K-theory, which records how things decompose into smaller pieces — much like molecules decompose into atoms.
 This simple idea has surprisingly powerful applications in a wide variety of fields of math; check out this article I wrote about how K-theory can be linked to a geometry problem from Ancient Greece.

-I study algebraic topology, and I'm interested in how tools from homotopy theory and category theory can be applied to solve geometric/topological problems.
+I study algebraic topology, and I'm interested in how tools from homotopy theory and category theory can be used to address problems in geometry and topology.
+A unifying theme of my work is to understand how invariants from algebraic topology behave in the presence of symmetry.

 I like the way Fields medalist Maryam Mirzakhani described mathematical research: it’s like “being lost in a jungle and trying to use all the knowledge that you can gather to come up with some new tricks, and with some luck you might find a way out.”